twolfson/doubleshot/README.md

 Run separated BDD outlines and content on Mocha.

-Doubleshot serves the single purpose of separating BDD outlines from their implementation.
+`doubleshot` serves the single purpose of separating BDD outlines from their implementation.
 The benefits I will highlight are chaining and re-use of tests.

 There are additional benefits such as re-using outlines between different frameworks however an ecosystem is missing for that.